Pet Circle

 Consider swapping supermarket pet food for higher quality premium brands which can be comparable in price and offer a more balanced diet, giving you more value for money.

-"Premium pet foods are highly digestible and are often more nutrient dense, which means you may actually need to feed less, potentially saving you money in the long run and also keeping your pet healthier.
-Considering cost per day, our recent analysis found that tailored premium dry food formulas, like Advance, are only 10 to 30 cents more per day but give you more value for money so it’s worth considering the extra expense" says Dr Teagan.
+Dr Teagan says: "Premium pet foods are highly digestible and are often more nutrient dense, which means you may actually need to feed less, potentially saving you money in the long run and also keeping your pet healthier.
+Considering cost per day, our recent analysis found that tailored premium dry food formulas, like Advance, are only 10 to 30 cents more per day but give you more value for money so it's worth considering the extra expense"

-If your pet doesn’t like the new food, most brands at Pet Circle also offer a palatability guarantee so you can get a refund and try another brand.
+If your pet doesn't like the new food, at Pet Circle we offer a satisfaction guarantee so you can try another brand.

 4. Keep up to date with regular vet checkups, vaccinations and flea and worming